rnvannatta/vanity-scheme/README.md

 A rough ordering of the next few improvements I'll be making:

-1. Change the calling convention so arguments are passed by register.
+1. DONE: Change the calling convention so arguments are passed by register.
-2. Implement a foreign function interface.
+2. DONE: Implement a foreign function interface.
-3. Add support for structures and records.
+3. IN PROGRESS: Implement finalizers.
 4. Emit header files for compiled libraries.
-5. Improve the debugging with 'stack traces' via tracing the continuation
+5. Implement Fibers.
-6. Add a repl with libgccjit.
+6. Add a repl via bytecode

 Progress is very slow as I am moonlighting this project while daylighting as a graphics programmer.